agatakramm/forest/README.md

 ## Collaboration
 This project is open for collaboration.
-Contributions are welcome to continue developing the program according to the comprehensive description provided.
+Contributions are welcome to continue developing the program according to the description provided [here](https://github.com/agatakramm/forest/wiki/Forest-Fire-Simulation-Animation).

 ## License
 This project is licensed under the MIT License.